mixelpixel/Lambda-University/Month3/Week10/Day47/README.md

 # [4th Lecture](https://youtu.be/xeUinxnjlgI) w/Ben Nelson: LS-Mobile-I - React Native
 - https://github.com/LambdaSchool/Mobile-I
 - converts JS into Java and Onjective-C
-  - C#: microsoft, objective-C: apple
+  - C#: microsoft, objective-C: apple (& Swift used for iOS stuff)
 - emphasis on code reuse
 - NO HTML in the JSX
 - Views (like <div>) Text (like paragrap <p>) Image (<img>)